joyceliaoo/systems_project1/README.md

 ## known bugs:

-1. commands like ls             -l dont work
+1. a command like echo "hmm help" mght not work

 ## functions and descriptions: